rooster06/Dr.Babble/README.md

 ![alt tag](https://github.com/rooster06/Dr.Babble/blob/master/note-stats.png)

 And ofcourse, I thought it would be fun to make Ngram models on the doctor notes and have the computer babble a note by iteself.
+Simple language models like Ngrams are known for generating amusing but senless text, and the function in R used to generate text from a constructed Ngram is called babble, hence the name Dr.Babble.

 MIMIC dataset though open requires you to gain access by completing a few steps, so I wont be sharing the data used here.
 You can request access to mimic database at https://mimic.physionet.org.
 Once you have access to the dataset you can use the sql script in this repository pull the required data from your mimic 3 database.
 I used the MIMIC III version 1.3 in this fun experiment.